dionyziz/ting/README.md

 2. Set up a MySQL database
 3. Make a copy of `config/common.json` into `config/local.json` and add your settings.
-4. Install the dependencies required to run Django requirements installation by running `sudo apt-get install python-dev libmysqlclient-dev libffi-dev` and `pip install MySQL-python`
+4. Install node package manager and the dependencies required to run Django installation by running `sudo apt-get install python-dev libmysqlclient-dev libffi-dev python-pip npm` and `pip install MySQL-python`.
 5. **Optional**.
 You can skip to step 6 although it's highly recommended that you follow these instructions.
    Make a virtual python environment using `virtualenv venv` on the API/ folder.